 Working in places such as Likely, Riske Creek, 100 Mile House and Clinton Director Fennell spent 35 years of his career working for the Ministry of Forests.
 His duties at the Ministry included Silviculture, Cruising, Protection and Range, providing him with well-rounded experience in the forest industry.
 Currently retired, Director Fennell enjoys volunteering and serves on the Boards of many volunteer organizations and spent 12 years as a Director on the Board of Integris Credit Union.

 An outdoors enthusiast, Director Fennell enjoys Cross Country Skiing, Atving, Camping and Hiking.
-The Director and Chairman of the board also recently took up Kayaking, though he says he is still to master the art of consistently catching a fish.
+The Director also recently took up Kayaking, though he says he is still to master the art of consistently catching a fish.
 The great outdoors are usually enjoyed with his family, including his wife, 2 sons and 4 grandchildren.

 Director Henk Hanemaayer has resided in the Clinton Area for the last 55 years and joined the Clinton Community Forest Board of Directors in May of 2017.
 Presently Director Hanemaayer is semi-retired, though still active in the business community.
 Director Hanemaayer and his wife, Willemina, have successfully raised three children in the area and are proud residents of the TNRD/Cariboo region.

 Over the years Director Hanemaayer operated a service station/Restaurant and he and his wife owned and operated a residential home and school for the special needs population in BC.
 After retiring from this vocation, Director Hanemaayer became active in the education system as a substitute teacher and as a full-time shop teacher for a few years.